CMDR-Squedie/EDConstrDepot/README.md

 The FC commodity market is bugged in E:D as of now so you may have to visit it twice to update properly.

-The app uses local journal files only, no cAPI/INARA/EDDB interface, so it is of limited use for team effort (ie. you get no updates from other commanders until you dock to FC/construction depot)
+The app uses local journal files only, no cAPI/INARA/EDDB interface, so it is of limited use for team effort (ie. you get no updates from other commanders until you dock to FC/construction depot).

-You can run the app on PC tablet next to your main screen.
-You need to share your ED Saved Games folder for that and use JournalDir option in the .ini file.
+You can also run the app on a PC tablet next to your main screen (eg. Lenovo Miix with Win10 32-bit).
+You need to share your ED Saved Games folder for that and use JournalDir option in the .ini file to enter full UNC path.